danmarshall/indefinitely-typed/README.md

 ## Why you may need it

 [DefinitelyTyped](http://definitelytyped.org/) is the repository for __high quality__ TypeScript type definitions.
 Use this tool if:
-* your definitions are "pre-release" or a lower quality standard, but you still need to use them in a project.
+* your definitions are "pre-release", lacking tests or incomplete, but you still need to use them in a project.
 * you need to maintain versioning not possible with the [@types publisher](https://github.com/Microsoft/types-publisher).
 * you need to publish on demand, and not wait for the [@types publisher](https://github.com/Microsoft/types-publisher).